samanthaming/awesome-notfancyappchallenge/README.md

 #### Guideline

 Please read the [contribution](/CONTRIBUTING.md) guideline before adding your challenge.
-To add your challenge, you will need to [create a Pull Request](./how-to-create-pr.md).
+To add your challenge, you will need to [create a pull request](./how-to-create-pr.md).

 # Not Fancy Apps